larspand/data_master_thesis/README.md

 # master_thesis
-Repository used to store data and code for Lars-Petter Andersens master thesis 2020.
+Repository used to store collected datasets on inertia and production.
+Lars-Petter Andersens master thesis 2022.